YunHsiao/Crysknife/README.md

 ; Only apply to specified subdirectory ScopedRule1=Predicate2

-[Path/To/Dir1/Folder1]
+; This scope automatically extends from the above parent scope [Path/To/Dir1/Folder1]
-; This will overrule the parent section ScopedRule1=Predicate5
+ScopedRule2=Predicate5

 ; Multiple directories are allowed
 [Path1|Path2]